by Mike Ratliff

 Beyond this, in Lk 22:16, exomologeō describes Judas’ agreement or consent to take money in order to betray Jesus.

 In any case, Romans 14:11 is a quote by Paul of Isaiah 45:23: 49:18 and as you can see from the usage of exomologeō in the N.T. those “folks” have no idea what they are talking about.

 When I read that I laughed out loud for quite some time.
 I do hope he is not implying that those of us who are holding him accountable to proper exegesis of God’s Word do not know that it is context that determines meaning when a word has multiple definitions.
 I mean, it works that way in every language doesn’t it?
-In any case, as I thought through this today and meditated on the irony of it that this particular passage would be the one in question when dealing with heretics was just too much to ignore.
+In any case, as I thought through this as I prepared my reply and meditated on the irony of it that this particular passage would be the one in question when dealing with heretics was just too much to ignore.

 These people who are so quick to misuse God’s Word for their own use, whatever that is, instead of God’s will, do so with an utter lack of fear of God.
 They do not fear the consequences, but look again at Romans 14:10-12.
 We will all have to stand before God and give an account.
 Do these people actually believe that they are somehow exempt from that?
 They have no fear of God.
 They trample on His Word.
 They misuse His Word.
 They disobey clear commands in Scripture about what Christians and Christian leaders are to be about, and yet they continue to reject the truth no matter how often we rebuke them.
 Well, they have been warned.
 They will stand before God and give an account.
 There will be an accounting.
 They will bow the knee then, but then it will be too late.

 Soli Deo Gloria!